Integrated Chiron machining cells give a new dimension to castings specialistPosted on June 21, 2017

 The VDZ100 DS Scherer vertical lathe works seamlessly in combination with a ChironDZ15 W milling centre with work piece load/unload achieved via a fully integrated Variocell UNO compact handling robot and workpiece storage unit for loading and unloading workpieces before and after machining.
 Both Chiron’s are loaded by the robot with castings presented in a four part load into the fixture nests.”

 In turn the lathe and milling cells are connected via a conveyor belt with the lathe fed with the raw castings.
-After turning, they are transported by the same belt to the milling center.
+After turning, they are transported by the same belt to the milling centre.
 When all operations are completed the parts are fed out on the conveyor to the wash station.

 “The biggest challenge was getting the cycle time to meet the volume requirements,” says Kevin Nolan.
 “However, we are now machining one turbo bearing housing every 81 seconds per cell – floor-to-floor time.